machalvan/VAR/README.md

 Form: Command + Variable

-Description: Reads input from the user
+Description: Reads input from the user.

 Examples: INP a